How to Enable Macros in Excel 365/2022/2016/2013❓

 How to Troubleshoot Microsoft Blocking Macros

-Occasionally, you might receive a message stating, "Microsoft has blocked macros".
-This is typically due to your Macro security settings.
-Remove the block in multiple ways, but if you are working with trusted documents, you don't want it to happen again and again.
+If you receive a message saying "Microsoft has blocked macros", it's usually because of your Macro security settings.
+You can remove the block in multiple ways, but if you're working with trusted documents, you might want to prevent this from happening repeatedly.

 Step 1.
 Open Excel and access the Excel Options

-Open Microsoft Excel and click the File menu at the top left corner of the interface.
-This will open a dropdown menu.
-From this menu, click on Options.
-This action will open the Excel Options dialog box.
+To open Microsoft Excel and access the Excel Options, click the File menu at the top left corner of the interface, then select Options from the dropdown menu, which will open the Excel Options dialog box.

 Trust Center Settings Excel